 \section{Discussion and Conclusions}

-In this study, we demonstrated that the choice of the heat content variable, $h$, is inherently linked to the signs of $R$ and $\varepsilon$ in a collective manner.
-As shown in Table~1, the sign of $R$ varies depending on the chosen heat content variable.
-This might suggest that subprocesses contributing to the positive Bjerknes feedback coefficient, $R$—including zonal advective feedback, Ekman upwelling feedback, and thermocline feedback—as well as dynamic damping by mean currents and thermodynamic damping, have differing impacts depending on the definition of $h$ \citep{Kim11a, Kim14, Jin20review}.
+In this study, we showed that the choice of the heat content variable $h$ is intrinsically linked to the signs of $R$ and $\varepsilon$ through their sum, $R + \varepsilon$, as well as to its phase relationship with the temperature anomaly.
+Relatedly, the sign of $R$ varies depending on the chosen heat content variable as shown in Table~1.
+This might suggest that subprocesses contributing to the Bjerknes feedback coefficient, $R$—including zonal advective feedback, Ekman upwelling feedback, and thermocline feedback—as well as dynamic damping by mean currents and thermodynamic damping, have differing impacts depending on the definition of $h$ \citep{Kim11a, Kim14, Jin20review}.
 In particular, damping processes appear to dominate when $h = h_{eq}$, resulting in a negative $R$, while positive feedback processes dominate when $h = h_w$, yielding a positive $R$.
 A more detailed and quantitative investigation is warranted to further explore these dependencies, not only for $R$ but also for $\varepsilon$.

-We showed that self-sustained ENSO regimes—including critical cases produce unrealistically low kurtosis compared to observations, due to the inherent regularity of their oscillatory cycles.
+We showed that self-sustained ENSO regimes produce unrealistically low kurtosis compared to observations, due to the inherent regularity of their oscillatory cycles.
 We propose that kurtosis serves as an effective diagnostic for distinguishing between damped and self-sustained dynamical regimes.
-Our parameter sweep simulations and kurtosis analysis further support the conclusion that ENSO is best characterized as a damped phenomenon within the RO framework.
+Our parameter sweep simulations and kurtosis analysis further support the conclusion that ENSO is best characterized as a damped oscillator within the RO framework.